-The purpose of this guidance document is to aid the Kent Count Department of Planning Services in integrating health and equity concepts into the future comprehensive plan update.
+The purpose of this guidance document is to aid the City of Dover Department of Planning and Inspection in integrating health and equity concepts into the upcoming comprehensive plan update.
 This document contains recommendations to strengthen the plan with regard to public health.
-It is hoped that the Planning Services Department, the Regional Planning Commission, the Levy Court and the public will consider these recommendations for the comprehensive plan update with the goal of impacting a healthier future.
+It is hoped that the Planning Department, the Planning Commission, the City Council and the public will consider these recommendations for the comprehensive plan update with the goal of impacting a healthier future.